paradoxally/LiveUIBuilderPlayground/README.md

 Future improvements:

-- [ ] Integrate a package manager to easily add required dependencies for testing.
+- [x] Integrate a package manager to easily add required dependencies for testing (`develop` branch).
-- [ ] Standardize protocols for code clarity and separation of concerns.
+- [x] Standardize protocols for code clarity and separation of concerns (`develop` branch).

+Feel free to submit improvement suggestions with issues and/or pull requests.